 “When it comes to [restaurants] that don't have a physical presence, branding and marketing is absolutely essential.
 And I think it's something that's missed so often”, says Curtis Pintye, a chef and consultant who's helped open hundreds of ghost kitchens.

-And brand is not just your name and logo.
+And branding is not just your name and logo.
 It's who you are and what you represent.

 As the market for restaurant delivery expanded, third-party delivery apps flooded with listings.
-And while you can run ads to get yourself to the top, it can be cost-prohibitive for smaller restaurant owners.
+And while you can run ads on online ordering platforms to get yourself to the top, it can be cost-prohibitive for smaller restaurant owners.

 “If you don't have the brand first, it's an uphill battle because as much as people want to think, [ghost kitchens] are the great gold rush, there are hundreds, if not thousands of pizza concepts, just here in San Diego...so you're competing with all that attention,” says Shawn Walchef, owner of Cali BBQ.
-They opened their first ghost kitchen in 2021 and another this year, both extensions of the original Cali BBQ in Spring Valley, CA.
+They opened their first ghost kitchen during the pandemic in 2021 and another in 2022, both extensions of the original Cali BBQ in Spring Valley, CA.

 But how do you establish yourself before jumping into the ghost kitchen game?
 By utilizing some of the traditional methods: pop-ups, guest dinners, and social media.